craigbuckler/dockerwebdev/content/tutorials/index.md

   size: 12
 ---

-The following tutorials contain excerpts from the ["Docker for Web Developers" book and video course]({{ '/' | url }}) as well as additional Docker articles and assistance.
+The following tutorials contain excerpts from the ["Docker for Web Developers" book and video course]({{ '/' | url }}) as well as additional Docker information and assistance.